javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 If windows share the same origin (host, port, protocol), then windows can do whatever they want with each other.

 Otherwise, only possible actions are:
-- Change the location of another window (write-only access).
+- Change the `location` of another window (write-only access).
 - Post a message to it.

-Exclusions are:
+Exceptions are:
 - Windows that share the same second-level domain: `a.site.com` and `b.site.com`.
 Then setting `document.domain='site.com'` in both of them puts them into the "same origin" state.
 - If an iframe has a `sandbox` attribute, it is forcefully put into the "different origin" state, unless the `allow-same-origin` is specified in the attribute value.
 That can be used to run untrusted code in iframes from the same site.